stenglein-lab/btv_segment_table/README.md

 ## Old way of running this pipeline

+I implemented this pipeline in nextflow/[dsl2](https://www.nextflow.io/docs/latest/dsl2.html) syntax, and designed it to be [run from github](https://www.nextflow.io/docs/latest/sharing.html).
+I also followed the [nf-core way](https://nf-co.re/developers/guidelines) of using dsl2 modules and used some off-the-shelf [nf-core modules](https://github.com/nf-core/modules).
+This pipeline is relatively simple so in some ways using this approach may be overly complicated.
+But I had been meaning to learn dsl2 nextflow, so I used this as a learning opportunity.

 Before this nextflow implementation, we used a series of bash scripts to analyze datasets.
-The main steps where:
+The main steps were:

 1. Clean up data using a script like [this one](./scripts/run_preprocessing_pipeline_one_sample_btv)
 2. Map reads to a BTV reference sequence, using a script like [this](./scripts/run_bt_align_paired_endtoend)